-Then Guanacaste took off.
+Guanacaste then took off.
 The real estate boom in Guanacaste began after the opening of the Daniel Oduber international airport in 2002 (which is located in Liberia) and the opening of the Four Seasons resort, part of the 2,300-acre (9.3 sq. km.)
 US$400 million Península Papagayo project developed by the Costa Rican developer Alan Kelso, indisputably the most luxurious development on the coast.
-In then, several luxurious hotels have been built in the area.
+Since then, several luxurious hotels have been built in the area.

 Another catalyst was the start of direct flights from Atlanta, Miami and Houston in 2005.
 Planes fly into the small airport at Liberia, the capital of Guanacaste.

 Some of the most luxurious and high-priced properties are available here, though there is a wide range of condominiums in Guanacaste on a price range from $100,000 to $750,000, depending on location.

 Guanacaste also boasts several world-class golf courses, including the Hacienda Pinilla Golf Resort at the southern part of Tamarindo, and the Garra de Leon course at The Paradisus Playa Conchal Resort.
 The Four Seasons Resort, the Royal Pacific Golf and Country Club in Playa Grande, the Tamarindo Diria Beach and Golf Resort in Tamarindo and the Costa Palmera Beach Estate in Playa Grande also offer popular golf getaways in the province of Guanacaste.

 Tamarindo, the biggest coastal town with the most developed tourist infrastructure in Guanacaste, saw strong house price increases in recent years but started to decline by end-2016, as the supply glut becomes evident.